-Spasticity is a motor disorder characterized by tight or stiff muscles that may interfere with voluntary muscle movements.
+Spasticity is a motor disorder characterised by tight or stiff muscles that may hinder voluntary muscle activities.

-It is seen in patients with multiple sclerosis (MS), spinal cord injury (SCI), cerebral palsy (CP), and acquired brain injury (ABI).
-Increased tone and spasm reduces mobility and independence, and interferes with activities of daily living, continence and sleep patterns.
-Spasticity may also be associated with significant pain or discomfort, skin breakdown, contractures, sleep disorders and difficulty in transfer.
+It is generally seen in patients with spinal cord injuries (SCI), multiple sclerosis (MS), cerebral palsy (CP) and acquired brain injuries (ABI).
+Increased tone and spasm reduces the mobility and interferes with the activities of daily living, continence and sleep patterns.

-Baclofen is the oral drug most frequently prescribed for spasticity.
+Baclofen is the most common oral drug, often prescribed for spasticity.

 Baclofen is a